Fire and rescue services

 Do not travel to Yemen, including the island of Socotra due to the ongoing civil and international conflict.
 There's extreme political and security instability.

-Military operations are taking place in response to attacks by Houthi militants on international shipping in the Red Sea.
-Houthis continue to target and attack ships transiting the Red Sea and surrounding waters, including the Gulf of Aden.
-This may change at short notice.
-There may be limited government control over parts of the country.
+Military operations are taking place in Houthi controlled areas in response to attacks by Houthi militants on commercial shipping in the Red Sea and attacks on Israel.
+The Houthis continue to target and attack ships transiting the Red Sea and surrounding waters, including the Gulf of Aden.

 Violent jihadist groups have a strong presence in some parts of Yemen.
 Terrorist groups in Yemen remain a serious threat and continue to plan and conduct attacks.